Consider new construction

 The loan process

 Many builders have in-house lenders or ties to an outside lender, but you can also find your own financing.
 There are multiple loan options available that can be used but be sure to inquire about options specific to new construction.
-For instance, Guaranteed Rate offers lock protection for up to one year while your home is being built, including a free lock up for veteran’s obtaining a VA loan.
+For instance, We offer lock protection for up to one year while your home is being built, including a free lock up for veteran’s obtaining a VA loan.

-Guaranteed Rate also has a National Builder Division with experienced operations teams who are familiar with the markets you’re looking to build in and who understand the unique nature of working with homebuilders.
+We also have a National Builder Division with experienced operations teams who are familiar with the markets you’re looking to build in and who understand the unique nature of working with homebuilders.

 So, if you’re leaning towards the new construction option, be sure to work with a trusted mortgage specialist who can help you evaluate all your options.